ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 To build this map one has to iterate over all documents and therefore can detect all words.
 At the same time it is possible to get the information of how long each document is and create a map for this as well.
 This leads to the information being gathered in one pass over all documents.
 To compute the scores another pass is needed.

-These two passes and the possibly huge hash map make the scores rather intensive to compute and score.
+These two passes and the possibly huge hash map make the scores rather intensive to compute.

 # Text Search in QLever

-[QLever](https://qlever.cs.uni-freiburg.de/) has one main option when it comes to the text index: It can construct a text index from all literals in the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) database and/or use a `wordsfile.tsv` and a `docsfile.tsv`.
+Before continuing it should be known that [QLever](https://qlever.cs.uni-freiburg.de/) has one main option when it comes to the text index: It can construct a text index from all literals in the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) database and/or use a `wordsfile.tsv` and a `docsfile.tsv`.

 ## Showing scores